CrisisModel/crisismodel.github.io/_posts/2020-04-28-dgd-afterburner-say-hi.md

 ---
 layout: post
-title:  Dance Gavin Dance, Afterburner - My thoughts on "Say Hi" pt.
+title:  Dance Gavin Dance, Afterburner - Thoughts on "Say Hi" pt.
 1
 date: 2020-04-28 11:16:30
-categories: music "dance gavin dance" afterburner
+categories: music dgd afterburner
 ---

 If you know me, you’re probably aware that I’m obsessed with **Dance Gavin Dance**; they are my most favorite band of all time.
 I believe that everything they’ve released (at least in the _Tilian_ era) has been complete gold.
 They are absolutely brilliant.